-It seems like everyone is apologizing as the internet continues to shine a harsh, brutally revealing light on both brands and individuals in the public eye.
+It seems like everyone is apologizing as the internet continues to shine a harsh, brutally revealing light on both brands and individuals.

-Think of Uber, which has suffered from every sort of scandal possible this year, from allegations of sexual misconduct internally to its Greyball software, which allowed the company to deny riders rides without telling them it does so.
+Think of Uber, which has suffered from every scandal possible, from allegations of sexual misconduct internally to its Greyball software, which allowed the company to deny riders rides without telling them it does so.
 This got them in legal trouble when city officials tried to run stings on the ride-sharing service.
 Uber knew that these particular individuals were trying to bust them, and so it shows them fake rides on the map, only to have these fake rides cancel before pickup.
 Or no rides would show up at all.

-These were just a few of the troubles that Uber struggled with in 2017.
+These were just a few examples of bad behavior coming to light that Uber struggled with.

-Another example is Equifax, which suffered a massive data breach this September.
+Another example is Equifax, which suffered a massive data breach.
 Their handling of the situation was just as bad as the situation itself, wherein 143 million customer records were compromised.

 Accidents happen, brands are run by human beings, who always have and will continue to make mistakes.
-And if small error is made, you don’t want to How do you save your brand’s reputation when one of these situations occurs?
+How do you save your brand’s reputation when one of these situations occurs?